-The AAA observes on the High Line every Tuesday evening, from the beginning of April through the end of October.
+For the 2020 season AAA will observe on the High Line on Wednesday evenings, from the beginning of May through the end of October.

 Getting to the High Line

 The nearest subway station is the 14th Street & 8th Ave stop on the A/C/E trains.
 From there it’s only a block and a half walk to 10th Ave.

 If you’re planning to drive, keep in mind that the area around the High Line is very busy at night – lots of restaurants, etc. Parking on Friday or Saturday evenings is nearly impossible.